raspberrypilearning/sound-meter/en/step_2.md

 --- /task ---

---- task ---

-Change the second '0' to '255 on the 'plot bar graph of' block.

-<div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:50%;height:50%;" src="https://makecode.microbit.org/---codeembed#pub:_Xbc6McLCi5gJ" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>

---- /task ---

-You will now need a way of tracking the data from the sound levels.
+We can use the Data logger extension to keep track of the sound level data.

 --- collapse ---